 STM is the Société de transport de Montréal, operating the city’s transportation systems – both the extensive bus service and the city’s beloved underground Métro.
 Reducing traffic and pollution, many of the STM’s buses even proclaim their environmental impact on the back of the bus.
 The major event facilities are all located with easy access to the métro and some, including our main conference centre the Palais des congrès de Montréal has a direct indoor link to the system.

 In 2018, Montréal’s BIXI bike system marks 10 years of providing bikes for everyone, easily signed out for the day or the season.
+As of summer 2019, BIXI racks feature the Electric BIXI, bright blue ebikes offering speeds of up to 32 km/h.
 As one of the first urban bike programs, BIXI has been emulated the world over.

 THE CENTRE FOR SUSTAINABLE DEVELOPMENT

 Host an event at the Centre for Sustainable Development and experience an inspiring building fully mindful of its environmental impact.
 Built on geothermal wells with recycled materials, green roof, living walls and motion-activated lighting equipped with low-mercury bulbs, it’s an example of just what can be done within four walls of glass and concrete.

 The concept is simple – when you buy a coffee at a participating café, you have the option to purchase a second coffee which is “suspended” until such time that someone in need requires one.
 Several cafés in Montréal have been a part of this program for years (look for signs reading “Café en attente”) and sometimes making just a small difference can change someone’s day for the better.

 THE GARDEN ON THE ROOFTOP OF THE PALAIS